Home Recipes Homemade Ketchup

 Ketchup is America’s most beloved condiment, and for good reason.

-The sweet and tangy sauce is the perfect accompaniment to every fried dish you can think of.
+The sweet and tangy sauce is the perfect accompaniment to every fried dish imaginable.
 It tastes great on just about anything!

 The only downside is that store-bought ketchup is loaded with fructose and preservatives, which can’t be good for the body.
 The solution is simple: just make your own.